gracious-tech/copy.church/src/overview/index.md

 ## What does the Bible say?

-Jesus explicitly told his disciples to "freely give" (Matthew 10:8) and [the rest of scripture also testifies to this command](/biblical/).
+Jesus explicitly told his disciples to "freely give" (Matthew 10:8) and [the rest of Scripture also testifies to this command](/biblical/).
 This is at odds with paywalls and copyright which are all about restricting what is given for the benefit of the creator rather than those they serve.

 ## What can I do?